Things New and Old

 Legal justification before God is by faith ALONE in Christ.

-Scriptures say, and the old school baptists believed rightly:
+Scriptures say, and the old school Baptists believed rightly:

 Legal justification is by the free and sovereign grace alone through the righteousness of Christ alone; and this free grace legal justification that is applied freely and sovereign by the Spirit of God is TO BE EXPERIENCED through faith in Christ alone, and is EVIDENCED by BOTH works of righteousness and faith in Christ.